When is a non-Markovian quantum process classical?: Introduction

-General non-Markovian processes can be described in terms of higher-order quantum maps, so-called quantum combs~\cite{chiribella_transforming_2008, chiribella_transforming_2008, chiribella_theoretical_2009}.
+Here, we go beyond this paradigm of memoryless processes and consider the general case of non-Markovian dynamics.
+Such general processes can be described in terms of higher-order quantum maps, so-called quantum combs~\cite{chiribella_transforming_2008, chiribella_transforming_2008, chiribella_theoretical_2009}.
 Recently, this framework has been tailored to the description of open quantum system dynamics~\cite{pollock_non-markovian_2018,pollock_operational_2018}, and has---amongst others---found direct application in the characterization of multi-time memory effects~\cite{taranto_2019L,taranto_2019A,taranto_2019S,TarantoThesis} and within the field of stochastic thermodynamics~\cite{strasberg_operational_2018,strasberg_stochastic_2019, strasberg_repeated_2019}.
 Here, we employ it to extend the results of Ref.~\cite{smirne_coherence_2019} to the non-Markovian case.
 In particular, we link spatial quantum correlations or, more precisely, the discord between an observed system and an environment to the non-classicality of the observed measurement statistics.
 Somewhat surprisingly, for the case of general processes---where memory effects play a non-negligible role---the presence of non-classical phenomena is not solely dependent on the ability of the process to create or detect coherence, in stark contrast to the memoryless case.
 As we will show, the absence of detectable coherence is not necessarily sufficient to enforce classical behavior in general.
 Rather, classicality of multi-time statistics is inherently linked to quantum discord---which was originally introduced as a means to distinguish classical spatial correlations from non-classical ones~\cite{Zurek_2000,henderson_classical_2001, ollivier_quantum_2001,modi_classical-quantum_2012}---between the evolving system and its environment.
 We characterize the complete set of classical processes and derive a concrete relation between the presence and detectability of discord and the non-classicality of observed multi-time measurement statistics.
 This, in turn, allows for the derivation of experimentally accessible quantifiers of non-classicality and the categorization of the resources required for the implementation of a non-classical, non-Markovian process, paving the way to a clear-cut understanding of non-classicality on operational grounds.